Treating Gum Recession

 There have been recent advances in soft tissue grafting that eliminate the need for cutting skin out of the roof of the mouth, including AlloDerm.
 This is donated human tissue used in reconstructive medical and dental procedures.

-If you are interested in learning more about gum recession and treatment options, contact the periodontal specialists at Gallardo and Lamas Periodontics and Implant Dentistry of Miami today for a consultation at 305-447-1447.
+If you are interested in learning more about gum recession and treatment options, contact the periodontal specialists at Gallardo Periodontics and Implant Dentistry of Miami today for a consultation at 305-447-1447.